claroline/Claroline/docs/sections/api/serializer.md

 **YOU MUST NOT `persist()` or `flush()` the ObjectManager.**

 Serialization is not only about persistence.
-We sometimes serialize/deserialize data for easier manipulation and we don't want the underlying entities to be modified.
+We sometimes serialize/deserialize data for easier manipulations and we don't want the underlying entities to be modified.